vancanhuit/boolean-retrieval-engine/README.md

 {'D:\\workspace\\boolean-retrieval-engine\\docs\\A Festival of Books.txt'}
 ```

 When provide input for the query script, words must be seperated by space.
 For example, with input `"popular available"`, it's mean that find all documents which contain `popular` AND `available`.
 The returned result will be a set of documents satisfy the query.
+All numeric, punctuation and word which is not in dictionary will be ignored.